Cubic Equation Calculator

 How to solve a cubic equation by hand?

-If you are somehow able to determine one root, then finding the other two poses no problem since your task reduces to solving a quadratic equation, which you can do either by factoring or by using the quadratic formula.
+If you are somehow able to determine one root, then finding the other two poses no problem since your task reduces to solving a quadratic equation, which you can do either by factoring (as in the factoring trinomials calculator) or by using the quadratic formula.

 But how to find the initial root?
 Well, there are no easy and 100% successful recipes.
-If your polynomial has rational coefficients, try performing the rational root test.
+If your polynomial has rational coefficients, try performing the rational root test (or use the rational zeros calculator to do it for you).
 Should the polynomial have a rational root, this method will find it.
 You may also try plotting the polynomial and guessing its root from the graph.
 If you don't succeed, use the cubic equation formula, which is not the most user-friendly method in mathematics but always yields the correct result!

 What is the cubic equation formula?